dmbarbour/glas/docs/GlasNamespaces.md

 Aliasing is expressed by defining one name to another, e.g. 'ns.write(Name1, n:Name2)'.
 These two names should be equivalent under evaluation within the program model (modulo reflection APIs).
 I assume 'eval' will often just use 'n:Name' for the AST.

+## Abstract Assembly AST

+Regardless of front-end syntax, definitions are ultimately written into a common, Lisp-like intermediate representation, the AST type.
+This type supports:

+* precise recognition and rewrite of names for linking (n)
+* efficient embedding of data not containing names (d)
+* capture of link context for staged metaprogramming (z)
+* lazy computation of linking for efficiency (s)

+In canonical form, all scope nodes are eliminated from the AST by rewriting of names and localizations, and every localization is simplified to a singleton list.
+The mechanics are described later.
+However, it is not always worthwhile for a compiler or interpreter to reduce an AST to canonical form.

+The [program model](GlasProg.md) will specify a set of primitive constructor names.
+By convention, primitives are prefixed with '%' such as '%seq' or '%i.add'.
+This convention supports efficient propagation of primitives across linker TL rules, e.g. `{ "" => "foo.", "%" => "%" }`.
+We also piggyback on this with '%env.\*' as a conventional space for user or configuration defined shared library definitions.

+The proposed AST has a couple known weaknesses and mitigations.
+First, use of positional arguments can hinder some extension.
+This can be mitigated by a list of keywords and other caller metadata as a static first argument for many constructors.
+Second, there is no built-in support for anonymous user-defined constructors, i.e. every constructor node starts with a name.
+This may hinder metaprogramming.
+This can be mitigated by program model primitives, e.g. `(%ap ConstructorDef ...
+ArgASTs)` could be equivalent to applying a single use definition with ConstructorDef.

+*Note:* In context of user-defined constructors, arguments to the constructor might be presented as algebraic effects or some other means preserving something akin to macro hygiene.
+To conveniently support conventional functions and procedures, a program model may separately introduce primitives to "evaluate" arguments eagerly or lazily, as needed.

 ## Evaluation Strategy

 The 'ns.fork' effect supports non-deterministic choice as a basis for iteration and laziness.
 Logically, we repeatedly evaluate a namespace procedure as many times as necessary, each in a separate transaction.
 However, the output is monotonic, idempotent, and deterministic.
 There is no need to recompute a branch after it commits or aborts for any reason other than missing definitions.
 In practice, we might evaluate multiple branches in parallel and pause computation when awaiting a missing definition.